phaserjs/phaser/README.md

 * P2.BodyDebug circles were drawing at half widths (thanks @enriqueto #1288)
 * FrameData.clone fixed when cloning data using frame names rather than indexes (thanks pjbaron)
 * Lots of the Cache getters (such as `Cache.getbitmapData`) would return `undefined` if the asset couldn't be found.
 They now all consistently return `null` for missing entries (thanks @Matoking #1305)
+* Phaser games should now work again from the CocoonJS Launcher.

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md